 For example, James tells us to “count it all joy, my brothers, when you meet trials of various kinds, for you know that the testing of your faith produces steadfastness.
 And let steadfastness have its full effect, that you may be perfect and complete, lacking in nothing” (James 1:2-4).
 This is all about perspective.
 He isn’t really telling us to enjoy the suffering and trials we will be experiencing in life.
 Rather, he is telling us to see the bigger picture of what is happening.

-Related Post: The Bigger Picture
+Related Post: Seeing the Bigger Picture for Your Life and Future

 When we view our lives as a great adventure that has purpose, we prepare our minds to accept challenges and setbacks.
 What adventure doesn’t include this?
 Samwise Gamgee makes this same connection as he tries to encourage Frodo.
 Exhausted without much hope for success, Frodo is beginning to give up.
 Samwise says, “It’s like in the great stories, Mr. Frodo.
 The ones that really mattered.
 Full of darkness and danger they were.
 And sometimes you didn’t want to know the end… because how could the end be happy?
 How could the world go back to the way it was when so much bad had happened?
 But in the end, it’s only a passing thing… this shadow.
 Even darkness must pass.”
 He goes on to comment that maybe one day others will want to hear the story of their adventure.